CleanBC EV Charger Rebate Program

 2. The building where the charging station is to be installed must have been constructed before August 31, 2021 (i.e. new construction buildings are not eligible).

-3. Eligible multi-unit residential buildings include condominiums, high-rises, townhomes and apartment buildings that have dedicated parking for residents.
+3. Eligible multi-unit residential buildings (MURBs) include condominiums, high-rises, townhomes and apartment buildings that have dedicated parking for residents.

 4. Eligible workplaces must have five or more employees who work primarily at the premises where the charging station(s) will be installed and have dedicated parking for employees.